 TL;DR: 30-second decision

-- You have the original Gemini export → drop it into Gemini Watermark Remover, local browser processing, result in seconds
+- You have the original Gemini image export → try geminiwatermarkremover.io for local browser processing

-- You only have a screenshot or compressed copy → still worth trying, but do not expect perfect restoration
+- You have a Gemini video, screenshot, or compressed copy → use Pilio Gemini Watermark Remover for hosted cleanup, but do not expect perfect restoration

 - It is not actually a Gemini watermark (logos, text, proof marks) → use Image Watermark Remover instead